 Where an award has been made that includes white goods or furniture (for example, fridge or bed) these items will be ordered and delivered to you.
 Where appropriate these will also be fitted.
 You will be advised of when the goods will be delivered so that arrangements can be made to receive them.
 We will not give you money to buy white goods or furniture yourself and we will not refund the cost of goods if you have bought them before your grant is decided.

 From the 1st April 2016 the appeals system changes.
 For those claims that have been refused, you have the right of appeal.
 Appeals must be made in writing within 20 working days of our decision.
-There is a three stage appeal system.
+There is a two stage appeal system.
 The first tier appeal will be considered by managers within the Revenues and Benefits Section who have not had any input into the original claim.
 The target for dealing with these is two working days for Crisis Grants and 15 working days for Community Care Grants.

 Normal opening hours